Logo

 4. Banks

-For a traditional lending experience, most brick-and-mortar banks also offer personal loans in addition to many other financial product and service offerings.
+For a traditional lending experience, most brick-and-mortar banks also offer personal loans in addition to many other financial products and service offerings.
 Generally, you’ll be able to complete your loan application and make payments online or you can also visit a branch if you prefer a more personal approach.

 If you’re already a bank customer, you may receive extra advantages when taking out a personal loan.
 For example, many banks offer interest rate discounts if you set up automatic payment withdrawals from your checking or savings account.
 You may also enjoy faster funding since the bank can deposit your loan directly into your account.